… or another custom work for my Norwegian friend 🙂

-Plus, I will be able to fit C16 mobo inside a C64 C someday ;)
+Plus, I will be able to fit a C16 mobo inside a C64 C someday 😉

 I had a nice, working motherboard from a C64 Breadbin – assy no. 250425.

 The plan was to clean it, put radiators on the critical chips and then inject it into the C16s case.
-Obviously, that requires serious case cutting here and there.
-Let's see if it worked ;)
+That requires serious case cutting here and there.
+Let’s see if it worked 😉

-With case modded, I could start working on the motherboard which required small refurbishing.
+With the case modded, I could start working on the motherboard which required small refurbishing.

-I've installed four radiators on PLA, CPU, SID and VIC then tested it for quite a while to see how it performs.
+I’ve installed four radiators on PLA, CPU, SID, and VIC then tested them for quite a while to see how it performs.

-RF modulator and edge connectors were treated with a rotary tool equipped with a lightweight abbrasive rubber.
+RF modulator and edge connectors were treated with a rotary tool equipped with a lightweight abrasive rubber.

-Additionally, I had to swap keyboards PCB since C16 has a different keys layout.
+Additionally, I had to swap keyboards PCB since C16 has a different key layout.